mcosme000/mcosme000/README.md

 -->

 ✨ I'm Maria, a Full Stack Developer and UX/UI designer based in Nara.
-I used to work in the tourism industry, but now I'm looking for new opportunities in the IT industry.
+I used to work in the tourism industry, but now I'm looking for new opportunities as a frontend developer.
-When I’m not coding, I will probably be taking photos or reading some books.
+When I’m not coding, I will probably be taking photos, reading books or spending some time with my dogs.

 <!-- 🔭 I’m currently working on a blog app made with Rails and -->
 - 🌱 I'm currently learning React 🚀